-4.1 22 members, all of whom must reside outside the seven-county metropolitan area, as defined 4.2 in section 473.121, subdivision 2: 4.3 (1) two members from the house of representatives of the state of Minnesota, one from 4.4 the majority party and one from the minority party; 4.5 (2) two members from the senate of the state of Minnesota, one from the majority party 4.6 and one from the minority party; 4.7 (3) a volunteer member of an ambulance service based outside the seven-county 4.8 metropolitan area; 4.9 (4) a representative of a hospital located outside the seven-county metropolitan area; 4.10 (5) a representative of a nursing home located outside the seven-county metropolitan 4.11 area; 4.12 (6) a medical doctor or doctor of osteopathic medicine licensed under chapter 147; 4.13 (7) a dentist licensed under chapter 150A; 4.14 (8) an allied dental personnel as defined in Minnesota Rules, part 3100.0100, subpart 4.15 5; 4.16 (8) (9) a midlevel practitioner an advanced practice professional; 4.17 (9) (10) a registered nurse or licensed practical nurse; 4.18 (10) (11) a licensed health care professional from an occupation not otherwise represented 4.19 on the committee; 4.20 (11) (12) a representative of an institution of higher education located outside the 4.21 seven-county metropolitan area that provides training for rural health care providers; and 4.22 (13) a member of a Tribal Nation; 4.23 (14) a representative of a local public health agency or community health board; 4.24 (15) a health professional or advocate with experience working with people with mental 4.25 illness; 4.26 (16) a representative of a community organization that works with individuals 4.27 experiencing health disparities; 4.28 (17) an individual with expertise in economic development, or an employer working 4.29 outside the seven-county metropolitan area;
+3.1 (3) a volunteer member of an ambulance service based outside the seven-county 3.2 metropolitan area; 3.3 (4) a representative of a hospital located outside the seven-county metropolitan area; 3.4 (5) a representative of a nursing home located outside the seven-county metropolitan 3.5 area; 3.6 (6) a medical doctor or doctor of osteopathic medicine licensed under chapter 147; 3.7 (7) a dentist licensed under chapter 150A or other oral health professional if a dentist is 3.8 not available to participate; 3.9 (8) a midlevel practitioner an advanced practice professional; 3.10 (9) a registered nurse or licensed practical nurse; 3.11 (10) a licensed health care professional from an occupation not otherwise represented 3.12 on the committee; 3.13 (11) a representative of an institution of higher education located outside the seven-county 3.14 metropolitan area that provides training for rural health care providers; and 3.15 (12) a member of a Tribal nation; 3.16 (13) a representative of a local public health agency or community health board; 3.17 (14) a health professional or advocate with experience working with people with mental 3.18 illness; 3.19 (15) a representative of a community organization that works with individuals 3.20 experiencing health disparities; 3.21 (16) an individual with expertise in economic development, or an employer working 3.22 outside the seven-county metropolitan area; and 3.23 (12) (17) three consumers, at least one of whom must be an advocate for persons who 3.24 are mentally ill or developmentally disabled from a community experiencing health 3.25 disparities.
+3.26 The commissioner will make recommendations for committee membership.
+Committee 3.27 members will be appointed by the governor.
+In making appointments, the governor shall 3.28 ensure that appointments provide geographic balance among those areas of the state outside 3.29 the seven-county metropolitan area.
+The chair of the committee shall be elected by the 3.30 members.
+The advisory committee is governed by section 15.059, except that the members 3.31 do not receive per diem compensation.